krystianbeduch/tour-explorer/README.md

 git clone https://github.com/YourUsername/TourExplorer.git
 ```
 2. Open the project `TourExplorer.sln` in Visual Studio.
-3. Install the required NuGet package - you can install extensions within the IDE:
+3. Check if the required NuGet package is installed - if not, install it, you can do it from the IDE or in the NuGet console:
 ```sh
 Install-Package Oracle.ManagedDataAccess -Version 23.4.0
 ```